ibm-cloud-docs/dl/set-up-environment.md

 ## API prerequisites
 {: #api-prerequisites-setup}

-Before you can use the API to interact with a direct link, you must get an IAM token, store the endpoint as a variable, and verify that you have access to the IBM Cloud Direct Link API service.
+Before you can use the API to interact with a direct link, you must get an IAM token and store the endpoint as a variable.
+Also verify that you have access to the IBM Cloud Direct Link API service.

 The following examples use the `directlink.cloud.ibm.com` global endpoint.
 {: note}